What features are on your roadmap?

 Mimestream follows the model of a traditional e-mail client: a cache of your recent messages are stored on your device, and the originals remain on the Gmail server.
 Mimestream communicates directly from your device to Google's APIs, without using an intermediary server.
 In addition, your account's access tokens stay on your device.

-Mimestream's use and transfer to any other app of information received from Gmail APIs will adhere to Google API Services User Data Policy, including the Limited Use requirements.
+Mimestream's use and transfer to any other app of information received from Google APIs will adhere to Google API Services User Data Policy, including the Limited Use requirements.

 Where are my email credentials stored?

 When you grant Mimestream access to your Google account, Mimestream receives tokens and stores them in your Mac's keychain.
 Your Google account's password is not stored in the Keychain by Mimestream, and isn't even seen by the Mimestream app during the Oauth authentication flow.

 No. Mimestream is a local app that stores your data and access tokens directly on your device.
 Mimestream does not run any servers with access to your email.